PAUL RUTHERFORD trombone (on all except A5 & B3) &

 The previously unissued Extra studio session that starts the third CD is unusual in that all three musicians can be heard both acoustically and amplified.
 As usual, the two string players used volume control pedals to alternate between the two modes.
 Uniquely on this occasion, the trombone was alternately played into two mikes, one of which went directly to the mixing desk, the other which went to an amplifier and speaker which was in turn recorded using another mike.
 There is acoustic/amplified separation for all the instruments in the resultant stereo picture.

 This first version of Iskra 1903 lasted about four years, during which time they were rightly considered to be one of the very finest groups around.
 It was, perhaps, the last long-term fixed-personnel group that Bailey worked in.
-When Rutherford reformed Iskra 1903 in about 1977, it was with Philipp Wachsmann and Barry Guy - a trio that performed sporadically for about 15 years (hear FRANKFURT 1991 on Emanem 4051 and their eponymous CD on Maya 9502).
-In recent years, Rutherford formed a very different percussionless quartet called RoTToR (hear THE FIRST FULL TURN on Emanem 4026).
+When Rutherford reformed Iskra 1903 in about 1977, it was with Philipp Wachsmann and Barry Guy - another superlative trio that performed sporadically for about 15 years (as can be heard on CHAPTER TWO from 1981/3 on Emanem 4303, the 1988/9 collection SOUTH ON THE NORTHERN on Emanem 5203, FRANKFURT 1991 on Emanem 4051 and their eponymous CD on Maya 9502).

 "Rutherford was the guiding spirit behind Iskra 1903 and even if he had not recorded another note, this fact alone would place him at the very heart of British improvisation since 1970.
 The early performances documented on CHAPTER ONE are typical of the group's highly concentrated output.
 More intensely focused and, residually at least, more jazz-inflected than either AMM or the more radical excursions of the Spontaneous Music Ensemble, Iskra 1903 represent a wonderfully challenging auditory experience.
 So densely interwoven are the lines and so convincingly vocalised is Rutherford's tone that one almost feels one is listening to a passionate discourse.
 The sound is mostly very clear and faithful, though there are a couple of tracks which sound muddied and uncertain."